Reverse Hoteling: Best Practices for the Hybrid Office

 Incentives

-Finally, if offering up your desk to reverse hoteling is a choice for employees and not a mandatory rule, companies may want to use incentives to encourage participation.
+Finally, if employees have the power to opt into reverse hoteling rather than being mandated, companies may want to use incentives to encourage participation.
 Flex time or similar benefits are often logical trade-offs here.

 Making cleaning policies clear and ensuring best practices are in place can also help ensure employee uptake.